faassen/grunt-bower-requirejs/readme.md

 ## Documentation

-When the `bower` task is run it merges the paths of installed Bower components into the `paths` property of your RequireJS config.
+When the `bower` task is run it merges the paths of installed Bower components into a JSON file that can be loaded into your Buster.JS config.

 You trigger this task from another task in your Gruntfile or through the CLI: `grunt bower`

 ### rjsConfig